molgenis/molgenis-emx2/tools/pyclient/README.md

 The Molgenis EMX2 Pyclient is Python package developed to be used for data management on Molgenis EMX2 servers.
+A detailed overview of the capabilities is presented in the [MOLGENIS documentation](https://molgenis.github.io/molgenis-emx2/#/molgenis/use_usingpyclient).

 ## Installation
 The releases of the package are hosted at [PyPI](https://pypi.org/project/molgenis-emx2-pyclient/).